melvidoni/resume/content/service/experience.md

 [[experience]]
-  title = "Software Manager"
-  company = "eWater Solutions"
-  company_url = ""
+  title = "Software Development Lead" company = "eWater Group" company_url = ""
   location = "Canberra, Australia" date_start = "2023-03-27"
   date_end = ""
   description = """

-Software manager, leading the software development teams (web and desktop).
-Responsibilities include: identifying software risks factors, leading the agile transformation, and modernising legacy scientific software, among others.
+As a Software Development Lead at eWater Group, I manage the web and desktop software teams, ensuring the quality and reliability of our scientific software products.
+My main goals are:

+*	To create a culture of continuous improvement, collaboration, with the stakeholder at its centre.
+*	To maximise the flow of value delivery by embracing a lean software development lifecycle.
+*	To improve the internal collaboration between developers, research software engineers, and hydrologists.
+*	To empower my team to respond quickly to changes in the market and customer needs.
+*	To foster and nourish the reliability of our products.
+*	To continue to adapt our software products to modern times, while continue to provide operational excellence

   """